 - Improve internal technology processes: Internal technology questions and concerns can be automated to help save your IT team time.
 Similar to how your customer service team could use CPaaS to serve customers, your IT team can integrate CPaaS applications with your current technology to streamline the troubleshooting process for employees.

 There are thousands of ways CPaaS can improve your overall business communication strategy; these are just a small number of opportunities.
 The customization possibilities are endless.
-Our Atmosphere® Communication Platform can help you build the best communication and engagement strategy that fits your exact business needs.
+IntelePeer’s Communication platform can help you build the best communication and engagement strategy that fits your exact business needs.

-For a more in-depth look on CPaaS and how it differs from UCaaS, take a look at this blog.
+Read more in-depth look on CPaaS and how it differs from UCaaS.